 Bay Area and Napa Valley-based soprano Shannon Latimer is a skilled interpreter of light lyric and coloratura operatic, oratorio, and art song repertoire, from the baroque to the modern periods.
 Her clear, light, flexible voice ranges from F3 to F6.

-Shannon has recently performed the roles of Servilia (La Clemenza di Tito), Galatea (Acis and Galatea, Handel), Madame Herz (Der Schauspieldirektor, Mozart), Ilia (Idomeno, Mozart), Olympia (Les Contes d’Hoffmann, Offenbach), and many others.
+Shannon has performed the roles of Servilia (La Clemenza di Tito), Galatea (Acis and Galatea, Handel), Madame Herz (Der Schauspieldirektor, Mozart), Ilia (Idomeno, Mozart), Olympia (Les Contes d’Hoffmann, Offenbach), and many others.
 Shannon has performed with the Handel Opera Project and Open Opera, and frequently performs as a soloist with and member of a number of choral and chamber ensembles, most recently with the Bay Area Classical Harmonies (BACH) chamber ensemble.

 Shannon is a vibrant performer, bringing both comic and dramatic characters to life through her in-depth characterizations and a fluid, expressive face and voice.